flobee/public/hardware/raspberrypi/README.md

-Some scripts for raspberry PI
+# Some scripts for raspberry PI

-Currently sorted by models (maybe it changes one day)
+Currently sorted by models (maybe the stucture changes one day)

 Generally: Using raspbian (lite + custom installations), currently "stretch"